What to Expect?

 In the Bible there are many occasions where children are present with their parents during the worship of the Lord (see Deuteronomy 31:12-13, Joshua 8:34-35 and Ephesians 6:1-3 for some examples).
 We believe that it is healthy for families to worship together and also beneficial for children to grow up witnessing their parents engaged in the worship of the Lord.

 We recognise that sometimes children can be noisy, and especially if they are not used to being part of a church service.
-We don’t mind if there is a little noise, but if you need, there is seating at the entrance area of the church where you can bring your child and still hear the service through the speaker system.
+We don’t mind if there is a little noise, but if you need, there is a cry-room where you can take your children if you are more comfortable there.
+You will still be able to see what is happening in the service through glass windows.

 Do you have communion during the service?